wallarm/product-documentation/docs/4.6/installation/inline/kubernetes/nginx-ingress-controller.md

 Among all supported [Wallarm deployment options][deployment-platform-docs], this solution is the recommended one for the following **use cases**:

 * There is no Ingress controller and security layer routing traffic to Ingress resources compatible with [Community Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx).
-* You are using [Community Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) and looking for a security solution compatible with your technology stack.
+* You are currently using the Community Ingress NGINX Controller and are in search of a security solution that offers both the standard controller functionality and enhanced security features.
+In this case, you can effortlessly switch to the Wallarm-NGINX Ingress Controller detailed in these instructions.
+Simply migrate your existing configuration to a new deployment to complete the replacement.

-    You can seamlessly replace the deployed NGINX Ingress Controller with the one these instructions describe by only moving your configuration to a new deployment.
+    For simultaneous use of both the existing Ingress controller and the Wallarm controller, refer to the [Ingress Controller chaining guide][chaining-doc] for configuration details.

 ## Requirements